odud-by/uae-fdi-resilience-analysis/README.md

 Foreign Direct Investment (FDI) plays a central role in the UAE’s economic diversification and long-term growth strategy.
 While recent years have demonstrated strong investment momentum, short-term FDI inflows remain sensitive to global financing conditions, regional oil price dynamics, and shifts in investor confidence.

+Over the past two years, global monetary tightening has altered the cost of capital and the availability of cross-border financing.
+In the UAE, domestic financial conditions have tightened in line with global rates, with the Central Bank's policy rate increasing alongside the US Federal Reserve.
+At the same time, oil price movements have continued to shape regional liquidity conditions and investor sentiment, reinforcing the link between external macro conditions and investment timing.

+In this context, understanding the resilience of UAE FDI momentum has become more important than producing a single-point forecast.
+Short-term changes in global and regional conditions can affect not only the level of inflows, but also the timing, composition, and persistence of investment.

-This analysis examines UAE FDI inflows over the 2025–2026 horizon through a scenario-based framework.
-Rather than focusing on a single point forecast, the objective is to understand how resilient current FDI momentum is under different global conditions, identify the main sources of short-term volatility, and assess which factors can realistically support or stabilise outcomes over the next two years.
+This analysis examines UAE FDI inflows over the 2025–2026 horizon using a scenario-based framework.
+Rather than focusing on forecast accuracy alone, the objective is to assess how resilient recent investment momentum is under different global conditions, identify the key drivers of short-term volatility, and evaluate which factors are most relevant for stabilising or supporting outcomes over the next two years.

-The focus throughout is on translating macroeconomic signals into insights that are relevant for policy design, investment strategy, and risk-aware planning.

 ---

 ## Policy Question and Decision Context

-From a policy and strategy perspective, the key issue is not whether FDI will be marginally higher or lower in a given year.
+From a policy and strategy perspective, the central issue is not whether FDI will be marginally higher or lower in a given year.
 The more relevant questions are:

 - How exposed are UAE FDI inflows to external shocks over the next one to two years?
-- Which macroeconomic channels have the strongest influence on investor behaviour in the short term?
+- Which macroeconomic channels most strongly influence investor behaviour in the short term?
-- How much of near-term FDI volatility reflects external conditions versus domestic fundamentals?
+- To what extent does near-term FDI volatility reflect external financial conditions versus domestic fundamentals?
 - What range of outcomes should decision-makers reasonably plan for under different global scenarios?

+These questions are particularly relevant in an environment where global capital remains selective, post-COVID investment pipelines are still normalising, and competition for mobile international investment remains intense.

-This analysis approaches FDI forecasting as a decision-support exercise, centred on resilience, downside risk, and controllability, rather than forecast precision alone.
+This analysis approaches FDI forecasting as a decision-support exercise, focused on resilience, downside risk, and controllability, rather than forecast precision in isolation.

 ---

 ## What This Analysis Is (and Is Not)

 ### What This Analysis Is
-- A short-term assessment of UAE FDI resilience over 2025–2026
+- A short-term assessment of UAE FDI resilience over the 2025–2026 period
-- A scenario-based framework for evaluating upside and downside risks
+- A scenario-based framework for evaluating upside and downside risks under alternative global conditions
 - An empirical analysis of short-run macroeconomic channels affecting FDI inflows
 - A policy-oriented interpretation grounded in observed economic relationships